5 Tips for Parents to be the Best Backyard Coaches Possible

-While some on-field activities may have been called off, families continue to rise to the challenge, hitting the backyard and connecting over their shared love of baseball and softball.
-This provides numerous benefits, from physical exercise and improved coordination, to bonding time with loved ones and the opportunity for children to learn valuable life lessons.
+Not only is this a fun experience for the whole family, but playing in the backyard provides numerous benefits, from physical exercise and improved coordination, to bonding time with loved ones and the opportunity for children to learn valuable life lessons.

 1. Stay positive and have fun

-Nobody can control the current circumstances, so dwelling on the negative doesn’t help anything or anyone.
-Rather, focus on making backyard activities fun and always keep a positive attitude.
+While nobody wants the Little League season to end, focus on making backyard activities fun and always keep a positive attitude.
 While teaching skills, remember that praise is powerful.
 When your child tries a new skill or does something correctly, celebrate the win, even if it’s small.
 Praise is more effective than criticism, plus it keeps the activity focused on fun.

 2. Be specific with feedback